ClimateGlobalChange/tempestremap/README.md

 Overview
 --------

-This software constitutes the beta release of TempestRemap, a conservative, consistent and monotone remapping package for arbitrary grid geometry with support for finite volumes and finite elements.
+TempestRemap is a conservative, consistent and monotone remapping package for arbitrary grid geometry with support for finite volumes and finite elements.
 There is still quite a bit of work to be done, but any feedback is appreciated on the software in its current form.

 If you choose to use this software in your work, please cite our papers: